chirantan2003/mit-hackathon/README.md

 Build hardware faster with real-time, interactive guidance delivered right through your smart glasses.
 Cocoon acts as institutional memory for hardware teams, capturing the tacit knowledge that walks out the door when engineers leave, and delivering it back to the floor as a personalized AI co-worker digital twin.

-Reach out for code :)
+Reach out for collaboration and to learn more :)